 Data provided by the estimators were entered into a spreadsheet.
 Measurements of tract confidence and confidence level for undiscovered deposits were digitized in AutoCAD, and then copied to the spreadsheet.
 The data were then converted to a single evaluation for each tract/deposit model combination.
 The Monte Carlo Mark 3b simulator used the data to produce metal tonnages at the 90%, 50%, 10%, 5% and 1% confidence level intervals for each tract.
 The tonnages represent a combination of all possible mineral deposit models that could potentially occur within a given tract.
-These tonnages are then converted to dollar values using 10-year average prices for each of the commodities that are dictated by the relevant mineral deposit models.
-A "confidence index" is derived from each of these dollar values by dividing the dollar value that corresponds to each confidence interval by the tract area.
-A "confidence score" is calculated for each of the confidence level intervals by sorting and ranking the confidence index for each tract (i.e., the lowest confidence index has a score of 1, and the highest has a score equal to the total number of tracts).
-A final confidence score referred to as "sum score" is then calculated for each tract using the individual confidence scores weighted according to the 90%, 50%, 10%, 5% and 1% confidence level intervals.
-The sum score value is then ranked from highest to lowest, and defines the rank intervals used on the mineral potential map.
+These tonnages were then converted to dollar values using

+10-year average prices for each of the commodities that are dictated by the relevant mineral deposit models.
+A 'confidence index' were derived from each of these dollar values by dividing the dollar value that corresponds to each confidence interval by the tract area.
+A 'confidence score' was calculated for each of the confidence level intervals by sorting and ranking the confidence index for each tract (i.e., the lowest confidence index has a score of 1, and the highest has a score equal to the total number of tracts).
+A final confidence score, referred to as 'sum score', was then calculated for each tract using the individual confidence scores weighted according to the 90%, 50%, 10%, 5% and 1% confidence level intervals.
+The sum score value was then ranked from highest to lowest, and defined the rank intervals used on the mineral potential maps.

-For this compilation, the data provided by the estimators from all four regional assessments were used to calculate, in the same manner as described above, the potential for each tract to host a particular deposit type (i.e., a new "sum score" was calculated for every tract that was assessed for a given deposit model).
-This value is used to rank the relative potential for each deposit type throughout the Yukon.
+For this compilation, the data provided by the estimators from all four regional assessments were used to calculate, in the same manner as described above, the potential for each tract to host a particular deposit type (i.e., a new 'sum score' was calculated for every tract that was assessed for a given deposit model).
+This value was used to rank the relative potential for each deposit type throughout the Yukon.